An award-winning poet and co-director of Project VOICE,

 in venues from sold out theaters to maximum security prisons.

 Raised in a California beach town to a Japanese mother and Jewish-American father, Phil first fell in love with spoken word poetry at age 17.
-Since then, he has performed in hundreds of venues in fourteen countries.
+Since then, he has performed in hundreds of venues in fifteen countries.
 His work has been viewed online over five million times and featured in media outlets ranging from NPR to Al Jazeera America to Upworthy.com.
 Most recently, Phil was invited to perform alongside His Holiness The Dalai Lama for the celebration of his 80th birthday.
 He is the co-director of Project VOICE, an organization that uses poetry as tool to promote empowerment, improve literacy, and encourage empathy and creative collaboration in classrooms and communities.
 Through his work with Project VOICE, Phil has worked hands-on with students of all different ages in over a hundred schools around the world.